 To demonstrate the monitoring of these acute conditions and the sort of information you can expect from your alerts, we will look at just two examples, monitoring for deadlocks, and monitoring for database modifications.

-Monitoring Deadlocks with SQL Monitor
+Example: Monitoring Deadlocks with SQL Monitor

 The Description tab for the SQL Deadlock alert, in SQL Monitor, provides some useful background information on deadlocks.
 However, for more in-depth coverage, I can recommend the Handling Deadlocks chapter of the book Troubleshooting SQL Server, by Jonathan Kehayias.